joshfrench/om-wiki-fork/Basic-Tutorial.md

 `om.core/root` is idempotent; that is, it's safe to evaluate it multiple times.
 It takes three arguments.
 The first argument is a function that takes the application state data and the backing React component, here called `owner`.
-This function must return an Om component, a React component, or some other value that React itself knows how to render.
+This function must return an Om component - i.e. a model of the `om/IRender` interface, like `om.core/component` macro generates.
 The second argument is the application state atom.
 The third argument is a map; it must contain a `:target` DOM node key value pair.
 It also takes other interesting options which will be covered later.